cpajr/cpajr.github.io/_posts/2023-3-22-oxidized-with-oauth2.md

 oxidized-test  | Use Ctrl-C to stop oxidized-test  | I, [2023-03-22T20:46:02.806040 #30]  INFO -- : Configuration updated for /switch
 ```
 You'll want to address any errors you find in deploying the container.
-Also, you'll want to look for the output saying that `Configuration updated for /switch`.
+Also, you'll want to look for the output saying that `Configuration updated for /switch` -- this tells me that Oxidized successfully pulled the configuration from the switch.

 # Nginx Reverse-Proxy Configuration